CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ![image](https://github.com/CanKeles5/CENG502-Spring2023/assets/52157220/283c3a09-986f-4f33-a29c-f9d4057c8001)

+Figure 2.
+Comparison of pruning in CNN's and ViT's.
+Source [1].

 In CNN's pruning channels is common.
 Pruning channels in ViT's dont work well mainly becouse in ViT's each of the patches correspond to one another in different layers.
 Authors propose a method where we prune the ViT's in a top down manner.
 We start from the last layer and selectively eliminate a number of pathces in each layer, while preserving the patches in the previous layer for each layer.